 - The way WWE's The Undertaker sits bolt-upright after recovering from a knock down is similar to this trope.

-- The Undertaker's Brother Kane, also performs a similar bolt-upright sit up but his is more of an zombie-like sit up.
+- The Undertaker's Brother Kane also performs a similar bolt-upright sit up, but his is more of a zombie-like sit up.

 - The trope illustration is a Burger King tie-in toy with Universal Studios; curiously, the Wolf Man toy did the same thing (emerging from a kind of crate or cellar with pivoting doors instead of a coffin with a pop-off lid).

-- The Adventures of Jimmy Neutron: In a non-vampire example, Sheen is laid out by the martial arts bad guy until Libby calls herself his girlfriend.
+- The Adventures of Jimmy Neutron, Boy Genius: In a non-vampire example, Sheen is laid out by the martial arts bad guy until Libby calls herself his girlfriend.
 This gives him the will to fight, and he suddenly just becomes vertical again and beats his opponent with The Power of Dance.

 - The Secret Saturdays: Argost does this in "The Thousand Eyes of Ahuizotl".